Is TikTok safe? Risks you should be aware of

 Cybersecurity tips for TikTok

-• Don’t share private information: Social media apps can pave the way for conversations, but you might not always know who you're talking to.
-Exercise caution when sharing details about yourself, and never share sensitive info like Social Security numbers or even your home address.
+- Don’t share private information: Social media apps often spark conversations, but you might not always know who you're talking to.
+Exercise caution when sharing details about yourself, and never share sensitive info like Social Security numbers or your home address.

 Is TikTok safe for kids?